-White wood shavings (dust extracted, not sawdust) is one of the most popular bedding materials for chickens, ducks and other poultry as they are relatively cheap and very absorbent and easy to use.
+White wood shavings (dust extracted, not sawdust) is one of the most popular bedding materials for chickens, ducks and other poultry as they are relatively cheap, very absorbent and easy to use.
 Shavings keep smells down and reduce ammonia in the air from droppings that can cause respiratory damage and eye problems.

 Shavings also provide insulation from the cold ground during harsh winter weather.

-Wood shavings can usually be bought in a compressed ‘block’ from pet shops but do ensure they are dust extracted.
-Dusty wood shavings and inadequate ventilation in the hen house do cause problems.
+Wood shavings can usually be bought in a compressed ‘block’ from pet shops or on-line but do ensure they are ‘dust extracted’.
+Dusty wood shavings and inadequate ventilation in the hen-house will cause no end of problems.

-It is best to use straw in nestboxes.
+It is best to use straw in nest boxes and not for bedding.
 I would only consider using straw if I had a plentiful / cheap supply of it.
 Chopped straw is the most convenient to use.
-A major advantage is that it composts quickly.
+A major advantage is that it will compost quickly.

 Hay must not be used for bedding as it soon gets damp and can cause fungal spores to grow that can cause aspergillosis.
 This disease is contracted by inhalation when there is a high spore count in the air which can happen in a relatively short period of time given the right conditions.

 Shredded paper can be used as bedding material but again, isn’t a very good choice since it compacts easily and isn’t very absorbent.
 Depending on how it has been shredded and how thick it has been layered depends on how absorbent it is.
 It can work in nest boxes if it’s changed regularly before it compacts.

 I wouldn’t recommend shredded paper but if you have a free supply, it can be used with care in nest boxes but does need a regular top up and rarely stays in the nest boxes for long.